 Course Course Description Credit Hrs.
 Contact Hrs.
 Problems, practices, and principles.
 Overview of organizational objectives through management of human resources.
 Communication, motivation, change initiating, discipline, delegation skills.
-T&ED 4397 VOCATIONAL GUIDANCE (3) Current concepts of vocational counseling stressing usable materials and practical guidance.
-3 3 T&ED 4398 FOUNDATIONS OF OCCUPATIONAL EDUCATION (3) History, objectives, educational principles, legislation, leadership, and practices of occupational education with emphasis on vocational education in the state of Illinois.
+T&ED 4397 VOCATIONAL GUIDANCE (3) 3 3 Current concepts of vocational counseling stressing usable materials and practical guidance.
+T&ED 4398 FOUNDATIONS OF OCCUPATIONAL EDUCATION (3) 3 3 History, objectives, educational principles, legislation, leadership, and practices of occupational education with emphasis on vocational education in the state of Illinois.
 Used as a trade certification course.
 Prerequisite: Consent of the department.
-3 3 T&ED 4451 QUALITY METHODS FOR INSTRUCTIONAL TECHNOLOGY (3) This course will review the foundational concepts of quality and systems theory in industry and education.
+T&ED 4451 QUALITY METHODS FOR INSTRUCTIONAL TECHNOLOGY (3) 3 3 This course will review the foundational concepts of quality and systems theory in industry and education.
 Students will then take an applied approach to assessing and implementing quality of instructional and industrial technology systems.
 Change management, gap analysis, stakeholder issues, formative and summative evaluation, and feedback cycles are all concepts covered in the course.
 Students will conduct an independent quality assessment.
-3 3 T&ED 4452 PLANNING AND FINANCING TECHNOLOGY PROGRAMS (3) An applied approach to issues of financial management and resource generation for technology programs.
+T&ED 4452 PLANNING AND FINANCING TECHNOLOGY PROGRAMS (3) 3 3 An applied approach to issues of financial management and resource generation for technology programs.
 Focus on the development of proposals for funding of technology programs.
 Resource allocations and planning for the short and long term management of technology will also be discussed.
 Each student will develop a proposal for potential submission to a funding agency.
-3 3 T&ED 4630 METHODS OF TEACHING VOCATIONAL/OCCUPATIONAL SUBJECTS /FIELD (3) Methods and techniques for teaching vocational, occupational and applied technical subjects including agricultural education; business, management and marketing; health occupations; family and consumer science and industrial technology education.
+T&ED 4630 METHODS OF TEACHING VOCATIONAL/OCCUPATIONAL SUBJECTS /FIELD (3) 3 3 Methods and techniques for teaching vocational, occupational and applied technical subjects including agricultural education; business, management and marketing; health occupations; family and consumer science and industrial technology education.
 Thirty hours field experience.
 Used as trade certification course.
 Writing emphasis course.
-Prerequisite: ELCF 4500/353; Admission to the College of Education 3 3 T&ED 4740 STUDENT TEACHING IN CAREER AND TECHNICAL EDUCATION SEMESTER 1 (3) Supervised student teaching experience designed for practical application of methods course contents.
+Prerequisite: ELCF 4500/353; Admission to the College of Education T&ED 4740 STUDENT TEACHING IN CAREER AND TECHNICAL EDUCATION SEMESTER 1 (3) Supervised student teaching experience designed for practical application of methods course contents.
 One hundred clock hours for teaching assisting, tutoring and whole class teaching in the field.
-To be taken the semester prior to fulltime student teaching at the fulltime student teaching site.
-Seminar attendance with BE 4750/5750, FCS 4750/5750 and T&ED 4750/5750, Student Teaching Semester II candidates is required.
-3 3
+To be taken the semester prior to fulltime student teaching at 3 3